π¬πͺ Georgian Recommended Learning Material

 Recommended Teachers

 We can recommend lessons with Avtandil who’s quite interested in American politics.
-It’s good for conversations, but for a more experienced teacher we can recommend Ana who is great teacher that understands morphology well.
+It’s good for conversations.

-Alternatively, you can look on iTalki for Georgian teachers, and explain them how you want to use the app.
+You can also look on iTalki for Georgian teachers, and explain them how you want to use the app.
 You can use the for teachers page so they can learn how it’s used: https://lingophant.com/for-teachers-2/